 A spokesperson for UNSW did not respond to a question from New Matilda about whether or not future job ads from Mr Waterstreet would be banned, saying the university had no knowledge of “advertisements by Charles Waterstreet or his office on our Jobs Board currently or previously”.

-But emails obtained by New Matilda show otherwise – Ms Wilks’ applied to work with Mr Waterstreet after reading a job advertisement on the UNSW careers website.
+But emails obtained by New Matilda show otherwise – Ms Wilks’ applied to work with Mr Waterstreet after reading a job advertisement via an email pushed by UNSW*.

 Ms Wilks says she is “disappointed” UNSW would not make a commitment to ban employment ads from Charles Waterstreet.